 Trees that are visible to the public, and four inches in diameter when measured at a height of 4 ½ feet from the ground, are subject to these rules.
 Backyard trees that are not visible to the public are not included.
 Generally, the four native tree species - California Sycamore, California Live Oak, California Black Walnut, and Coastal Scrub Oak - may not be removed, except in specific cases, such as when a tree is located in the area of a planned addition to the home or presents a safety hazard.

 The property owner must contact the Community Development Department to secure the proper permit to remove a protected tree.
 A Tree and Plant Removal Application is required when it has been deemed necessary to replace, relocate, or remove native trees or heritage trees.

 Property owners planning to prune protected trees must follow the tree pruning standards of the International Society of Arboriculture (ISA).
 Please call the Community Development Department at 909-364-2740 for specific information about the tree regulations and whether they apply to native trees or heritage trees on your property.

 Tree City USA Designation

-The City of Chino Hills is recognized and has officially received a "Tree City USA" designation from the national Arbor Day Foundation which reflects the City’s commitment to our urban forest.
-Cities who receive the designation must meet four core standards of urban forestry management:
+The City of Chino Hills is recognized and has officially received a "Tree City USA" designation from the National Arbor Day Foundation which reflects the City’s commitment to our urban forest.
+Cities that receive the designation must meet four core standards of urban forestry management: